eschares/OSTP_impact/README.md

 This analysis looks at five years of publications from 2017-2021 to investigate the characteristics of those research outputs that would have fallen under this updated guidance.

-- Publishers.csv contains information by publisher:
+Topics include
+- Publishers
+- Journal titles
+- Research institutions
+- Open Access status

+Each of the above has its own data file, which includes
-- - Absolute number of U.S. federally funded (FF) publications
+- Absolute number of U.S. federally funded (FF) publications
-- - Absolute number of total publications
+- Absolute number of total publications
-- - Percentage of FF publications
+- Percentage of FF publications
-- - Open Access status of FF publications, by absolue number and percentage
+- Open Access status of FF publications, by absolue number and percentage